ZaneHuttinga/statistics-challenge/README.md

 Code and ideas are used from the following sources:

+My classmate Yara El-Emam corrected my original attempt to find the last timepoint for each mouse and showed me the right way to do it.

 Python list comprehension syntax (used in when finding outliers in the for-loop) comes from the first answer here: https://stackoverflow.com/questions/4587915/return-list-of-items-in-list-greater-than-some-value.

 The style syntax for the outliers in the box-and-whisker plot is adapted from the first answer here: https://stackoverflow.com/questions/65648502/how-to-change-outlier-point-symbol-in-python-matplotlib-pyplot.